razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	##  _Delete Customer_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Delete Customer", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Submit
 +	Reset

 ## :paperclip:	##  _Edit Account_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Edit Account", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Account Number
 *	Submit
 +	Reset

 ## :paperclip:	## Form after submitting Edit Account
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify after edit account, the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Edit Account", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Account Type (Drop Down - Saving or Current)
 +	Balance